OrangeII/egao/website/docs/parts.md

 # Kaomoji Parts

-You can render a kaomoji part by giving an element the corresponding css class.
+You render a kaomoji part by giving an element the corresponding css class.

 ### Body